16 april

 The intention for this feature was to improve accountability and to avoid arbitrary progression markers, however it would likely cause negative feelings.

 "Why have they not done this".
-"They're taking too long", it creates an over-surveilled environment that encourages micro-managerial tendencies.
+"They're taking too long".
+It creates an over-surveilled environment that amplifies micro-managerial tendencies.
 It makes the user with the tasks nervous about how they are being perceived and it can cause feelings of inadequacy for those who are not confident in their abilities.

-Oppositely it may stir feelings of superiority in those perceiving them, which we know based on studies, is a part of the number one reason why University group work causes negative feelings, which is the perception that one is better than another.
+Oppositely it may stir feelings of superiority in those perceiving them, which we know based on studies, is an aspect of the number one reason why University group work causes negative feelings, which is the perception that one is better than another.

 contents